codeforboston/plogalong/README.md

   - Install Expo: `npm install expo-cli --global` or `yarn global add expo-cli` npm install expo-cli --global)

-  - Configure Firestore connection: rename the file `firebase/config.js.example` to `firebase/config.js`.
-Replace the values in `firebase/config.js` by copying in the new config info (which you can find pinned in the #plogalong Slack channel).
+  - Configure Firestore connection: create a new file in the `firebase/` folder, name it `config.js`.
+  Add the proper values to `firebase/config.js` by copying in the new config info (which you can find pinned in the #plogalong Slack channel).